Quality sleep, a key brain health factor, is easier when you’re cool. Learn many low and high-tech tips for keeping cool when the weather turns hot.

 And air conditioning is not always a big help.

-You may wake feeling alternately too hot and then too cool as the AC cycles on and off.
+You may wake feeling alternately too hot and then too cool as the AC cycles off and on.

-Cool-Down Tips When It’s Too Hot to Sleep
+Cool-Down Tips When You’re Too Hot to Sleep

-There are three main concepts to remember in order to sleep better when it’s hot.
+There are three main concepts to remember in order to sleep better when you’re hot.

 You want to keep your bedroom cool, keep your bed cool, and keep yourself cool.